csmith6611/react-code-challenge/README.md

 INCOMPLETE

-Vite + typescript infinite scoller (vanilla no libs)
+Vite + typescript infinite scoller

-Simple code, done in just under 1.5 hours
+Implement a performance-first infinite scroller that hydrates the data as the scrolls happen

+bi-directional intersection observers to identify the viewport and shift it as needed

+Non-rendered divs are either skeletons (future data fetching) or simple placeholders that re-render as the user gets closer to them